bertbesser/dvc-deps-management/blog-article.md

 # Wrap-up
 We introduced you to the DVC commands `get`, `import`, and `update` which allow you manage artifacts from a DVC project as dependencies.
-While `get` simply downloads an artifact, `import` and `update` enable you to track the version of the dependency in your software project.
+While `get` simply downloads an artifact, `import` and `update` enable you to track the version of the artifact in your software project.

 In an upcoming post, we demo these features in a real world application.
 We're happy to meet you there :-D